Andy Arnold: Tron Theatre

 Arnold was appointed Artistic Director of the Tron Theatre in 2008.
 His first production for the Tron Theatre Company, The Drawer Boy, was highly acclaimed and since then he has also directed That Face, Cooking with Elvis, Bliss, Mud, 'Shall Roger Casement Hang?' by Peter Arnott, the world premiere stage adaptation of James Joyce's Ulysses, which toured to Ireland as well as four cities in China.
 BBC Two - James Joyce Goes to China In 2016 he staged a production of The Tempest in Beijing - performed in mandarin.
-Most recent work has included directing Ramesh Meyyappan in 'Off Kilter - Singapore, Glasgow, Paris, and Shanghai, The Lonesome West at the Tron and in Perm, Russia, the Scottish premiere of The Lying Kind by Anthony Neilson, a new play by Martin McCormack called Ma, Pa, and the Little Mouths, and the first British production of Ballyturk by Enda Walsh.
-In May 2019 he will be directing The Selfish Giant for Beijing Children's Theatre Company and returns to China in 2020 to direct Chinese Actors from Shanghai Dramatic Arts Centre.
+Most recent work has included directing David Ireland's Cyprus Avenue, John Byrne's Underwood Lane, Ramesh Meyyappan in 'Off Kilter - Singapore, Glasgow, Paris, and Shanghai, The Lonesome West at the Tron and in Perm, Russia, the Scottish premiere of The Lying Kind by Anthony Neilson, a new play by Martin McCormack called Ma, Pa, and the Little Mouths, and the first British production of Ballyturk by Enda Walsh.
+In May 2019 he directed The Selfish Giant for Beijing Children's Theatre Company and returned to China in 2020 to direct Chinese Actors from Shanghai Dramatic Arts Centre.
+His tenure at Tron Theatre ended in November 2023 with the staging of Gary McNair's adaptation of Charles Dickens' Great Expectations, entitled Nae Expectations.

+Other productions

+Arnold directed Trafalgar Theatre's production of Death of a Salesman which toured the United Kingdom in the spring of 2025 with David Hayman in the role of Willie Loman.